VitorHugoAguiar/ProBot/ProBot_Server/probot_flask-starter/Readme.md

 	python manage.py runserver and it should run on http://127.0.0.1:5000.

 To run flask-starter on the server, we use you [dokku](http://dokku.viewdocs.io/dokku).
-To deploy the application. you need to:
+To deploy the application you need to:

 On the server